 Absolutely!
 Every year there are a number of kids who are “hesitant” to attend.
 From the time they set foot on the church campus to check0in, the entire experience is designed to connect them with new friends.
 More than anything else in Middle and High School, relationships are what draws students to want to attend church.
 Camp United will not only be a great week in your child’s life, it will be a catalyst for spiritual growth moving forward.

 For other questions, feel free to talk to your campus pastor or email firstname.lastname@example.org

 Due to Camp safety outside visitors are not allowed.

-A list of what to bring and what not to bring can be accessed through this website.
+Please see the Packing List for what to bring and not bring to camp.
 As camp dates near, students will be assigned a particular “color” group.
 They will want to include clothing and items for their assigned color.

 Transportation will be arranged by each participating campus.
 The Chula Vista campus will be chartering busses.
 Other campuses my use passenger vans or similar vehicles.